life-itself/lifeitself.org/content/blog/2019/02/25/ken-wilber-integral-psychology.md

 ### On (Socio)Cultural Evolution

-Dedicated chatper on this (chapter 12).
+Dedicated chapter on this (chapter 12).

 # Excerpts